bbum/jekyll-metaweblog/README.markdown

 A stand-alone ruby/webrick server that will expose a Jekyll source folder via the Blogger / MT / Wordpress XML-RPC metaweblog interface, allowing you to create/edit/delete posts and pages using a GUI client, such as Marsedit.

-[jekyll-metaweblog is available on Github](https://github.com/tominsam/jekyll-metaweblog), and is under active development.
-It's not perfect, but it works.
+~~[jekyll-metaweblog is available on Github](https://github.com/tominsam/jekyll-metaweblog), and is under active development.
+It's not perfect, but it works.~~

+This is a [fork](https://github.com/bbum/jekyll-metaweblog) of tominsam's jekyll-metaweblog as it had gone stale (as these things do).
+The fork attempts to modernize to the state of things in 2018.

 ### Usage